2019 Indiana Hoosiers football team

 The 2019 Indiana Hoosiers football team represented Indiana University in the 2019 NCAA Division I FBS football season.
 The Hoosiers played their home games at Memorial Stadium in Bloomington, Indiana, and competed as a member of the East Division of the Big Ten Conference.
 The team was led by third-year head coach Tom Allen.

 Spring Game

-The 2019 Spring Game took place in Bloomington on April 12, 2019 at 7:00 p.m.
+The 2019 Spring Game took place in Bloomington on April 12, 2019, at 7:00 p.m.

-Previous season

-The Hoosiers finished the 2018 season 5–7 overall, 2–7 in Big Ten play to finish in sixth place in the Eastern Division.
-The Hoosiers would fail to become bowl eligible, with Indiana's last bowl appearance coming in 2016.

 Offseason

 Coaching changes

-On December 27, 2018, the Hoosiers announced the promotion of Kane Wommack from Linebacker's Coach to Defensive Coordinator; however, Wommack will continue linebacker coaching responsibilities.
+On December 27, 2018, the Hoosiers announced the promotion of Kane Wommack from Linebacker's Coach to Defensive coordinator; however, Wommack will continue linebacker coaching responsibilities.
 On December 30, 2018, Hoosiers' offensive coordinator Mike DeBord announced his retirement from football.
 On January 21, 2019, former Fresno State offensive coordinator Kalen DeBoer was announced as the Hoosiers' new offensive coordinator.

 Departures

 Notable departures from the 2018 squad included:

 Transfers

 The Hoosiers lost 2 players due to transfer: